allenai/natural-instructions/README.md

 ## License
 All the data here (except the instances of each task) are released under Apache-2.0 license.
 The instances of each tasks are subject to the license under which the original dataset was released.
-These license information are available unders "InstanceLicense" field within each task file.
+These license information are available unders "Instance License" field within each task file.

 ## Misc.